saneku/Plume-traj/plume_backtraj.md

 ### 2.1 WRF output (`--wrfout`)

-A WRF NetCDF file with at least:
+One or more WRF NetCDF files (ordered in time) with at least:

 - `XLAT`, `XLONG` (2‑D lat/lon)
 - `MAPFAC_MX`, `MAPFAC_MY`, `DX`, `DY` (for physical grid spacing)